George Miller Beard: Biography

-While still in medical school during the American Civil War, he served as an assistant surgeon in the West Gulf squadron of the United States Navy aboard the gunboat New London.
+While still in medical school during the American Civil War, he served as an assistant surgeon in the West Gulf squadron of the Union Navy aboard the gunboat New London.
 After the war, and upon his graduation from medical school, he married Elizabeth Ann Alden of Westville, Connecticut on December 25, 1866.
 Beard died in New York City on January 23, 1883.